 The remuneration committee of the Company (the "Remuneration Committee") was established on 10th September 2005 comprising the existing three independent non-executive directors and Mr. Lee Sou Leung, Joseph.
-Dr. Lee Tai Chiu is the chairman of the Remuneration Committee.
+Mr. Fung Wai Hing is the current chairman of the Remuneration Committee.
 The terms of reference of the Remuneration Committee are available at the Company's website and on the website of The Stock Exchange of Hong Kong Limited.